-- Min YI, Yang Y, Converso KL, et al. Transplantation of embryonic stem cells improves cardiac function in postinfarcted rats.
-J Appl Physiol 2002;92:288-96 10- Malouf NN, Coleman WB, Grisham JW, et al. Adult-derived stem cells from the liver become myocytes in the heart in vivo.
-Am J Pathol 2001;158:1929-35 11- Matsushita T, Oyamada M, Kurata H, et al. Formation of cell junctions between grafted and host cardiomyocytes at the border zone of rat myocardial infarction.
+- Min YI, Yang Y, Converso KL, et al. Transplantation of embryonic cells improves cardiac function in postinfarcted rats.
+J Appl Physiol 2002;92:288-96 10- Malouf NN, Coleman WB, Grisham JW, et al. Adult-derived cells from the liver become myocytes in the heart in vivo.
+Am J Pathol 2001;158:1929-35 11- Matsushita T, Oyamada M, Kurata H, et al. Formation of cellular junctions between grafted and host cardiomyocytes at the border zone of rat myocardial infarction.
 Circulation 1999;19 (Suppl II):262-8.

 - Ruhparwar A, Tebbeenjohans J, Niehaus M, et al. Transplanted fetal cardiomyocytes as cardiac pacemaker.
 Eur J Cardiothorac Surg 2002;21:853-7.